jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ## Find the Flag

 The last and final leg of this learning journey is finding the flag.
-You want to make it to the finish line and feel accomplished when you get there.
-Here, you want to use systems that will help you practice, build confidence, remember vocabulary, and go for depth so that you find the checkered flag.
+You should make it to the finish line and feel accomplished when you get there.
+Here, you want to use systems that will help you practice, build confidence, remember vocabulary, and go for depth.
+This will lead to the beloved checkered flag.

 ### Practice